executablebooks/MyST-NB/docs/examples/basic.md

 Euler's identity, equation {math:numref}`euler`, was elected one of the most beautiful mathematical formulas.

-You can see the syntax used for this example {ref}`here in the MyST documentation <myst:syntax/math>`.
+You can see the syntax used for this example [here in the MyST documentation](myst:syntax/math).

 ## Code cells and outputs